kochsoft/diablo2/README.md

 options:
-  -h, --help            show this help message and exit --omit_backup         Per default, target files will be backupped to .backup files.
+  -h, --help            show this help message and exit --omit_backup         Per default, target files will be back-upped to .backup files.
 For safety.
 This option will disable that safety.
   --pfname_backup PFNAME_BACKUP
                         State a pfname to the backup file.
 Per default a timestamped name will be used.
 If there are multiple files to backup, the given name will be prefixed with each character's name.
   --exchange_horadric   Flag.
 Requires that there are precisely 2 character pfnames given.
 This will exchange their Horadric Cube contents.
   --drop_horadric       Flag.
-If given, the Horardric Cube contents of the targetted character will be removed.
+If given, the Horadric Cube contents of the targeted character will be removed.
   --save_horadric SAVE_HORADRIC
                         Write the items found in the Horadric Cube to disk with the given pfname.
 Only one character allowed.
   --load_horadric LOAD_HORADRIC